Maddy Thorson: Extremely OK Games

 On 5 September 2019, Thorson announced that she was effectively shutting down Maddy Makes Games, while re-establishing the same team under the new name Extremely OK Games (abbreviated EXOK).
 The purpose of the change was twofold.
 First, the new name recognized that Thorson was not the sole creative force behind the games and ensured that the whole team was fully recognized and shared in the collective output from the company.
 Second, the change coincided with a move to a new set of offices in Vancouver to house the entire team, which had been previously spread across the world, including some in São Paulo.
 EXOK was technically founded in March 2019, but the first six months had been spent working to move these international developers into Canada and dealing with immigration requirements.
 The "Extremely OK" name itself came from a humorous tweet that operations manager Heidy Motta had seen that wished its readers an "extremely OK afternoon".

 Thorson stated that TowerFall and Celeste would remain published under Maddy Makes Games, and that the team had already started the early exploratory work for their next title, codenamed "EXOK-1".
 With everyone in EXOK working in the same office, it had made development time faster, allowing them to test through multiple prototype games to come onto their next project within six months.
 The team went through three prototypes (named EXOK 1 through 3) which Thorson said "ventured way too far from our comfort zone for them to realistically ever get finished", before coming up with a fourth prototype that evolved into their first game under the "Extremely OK" name, Earthblade, announced in April 2021, described as an "explor-action" game in a "seamless pixel art world".
 The game was formally announced at The Game Awards 2022 with a planned 2024 release date, but was pushed back an unspecified time in March 2024.
-In January 2025, Thorson, on the company's blog, announced that the game had been canceled, citing a dispute over intellectual property rights of Celeste that lead to the loss of a studio member, and struggles with development as among the reasons.
+In January 2025, Thorson, on the company's blog, announced that the game had been canceled, citing a dispute over intellectual property rights of Celeste that led to the loss of a studio member, and struggles with development as among the reasons.